stevensona/monod/doc/templates.md

 **sections** (horizontally, like regular slide decks).

 Thanks to Reveal.js, it is also possible to group slides into **sub-sections** that are displayed vertically.
-Use the `----` (4 dashes) to create sub-sections.
+Use `----` (4 dashes) to create sub-sections.

 **Example:**